Things to Know Before You Give Your Heart Away

 Where does this person direct their anger?
 How do they demonstrate their anger?

-Here are some other cards that I found important; especially for women who have been abused, or are concerned they might be dating a potential abuser:
+Here are some other cards that I found important; especially for abuse survivors, or anyone concerned they might be dating a potential abuser:

 Accepting “No” – Can this person accept it when I say “no” or set a boundary?